The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Discussion and Conclusions

 In addition, MFM can model shocks for a wide range of Mach numbers.
 For the shock tube tests MFM performs especially well for lower Mach numbers, while effects of surface tension due to the choice of the slope-limiter are visible at higher Mach numbers.
 Nevertheless, it is still able to capture the main features of the shock including the position of the shock front, the contact discontinuity, and the rarefaction fan.
 Different methods lead to differences in the smoothing of the shock front.
 The lower neighbor number in MFM compared to SPH increases the effective spatial resolution by a factor of $\approx 2$.
-For \textsc{Arepo}, the shock front is dominated by numerical artifacts due to the absence of a slope-limiter in the publicly available version as well as difficulties in the mesh reconstruction in such highly anisotropic region.
+For \textsc{Arepo}, the shock front is dominated by numerical artifacts due to difficulties in the mesh reconstruction in such highly anisotropic region.

 The Sedov blast works well for all methods, verifying the capability of the wakeup scheme as non-local timestep criterion.
 Main differences are the smoothing and resulting lower amplitude of the density peak, revealing an even smaller smoothing for the moving mesh compared to MFM.
 The narrower shock front will help e.g. for shock detection in cosmological simulations \citep[compare, e.g., ][]{Pfrommer+2006,Beck+2016a}.